pi3d/pi3d.github.com/html/_sources/FAQ.txt

     game-status readouts etc) whithout having to create new String objects all the time (with associated processor load)

       This can be done using the String.quick_change() method.
-NB at the moment only in the develop branch.

       When you first create the string you need to make it big enough to fit in any additional characters you may send to quick_change() subsequently.
 At the moment it doesn't cope with multi-line Strings.

-      There is an example in pi3d_demos/ForestQuickNumbers.py (at the moment only in develop branch)
+      There is an example in pi3d_demos/ForestQuickNumbers.py

 #.
 How to have a large amount of text without creating hundreds of extra
     polygons for the gpu to render?